Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 3rd Divisional Train, Messines, Robert Ernest Edward Pocock, 10768

-Diary notes that due to balloons and artillery fire, it was necessary to work between 3am and 9am
+The diary explains that due to balloons and artillery fire, it was necessary to work between 3am and 9am

 Robert Ernest Edward Pocock, 10768